SIGN UP FOR OUR EMAIL TO RECEIVE YOUR FREE SAN FRANCISCO PLANNING GUIDE.

 The Cannery: Not too far away is another historic building, the Cannery.
 It is now a shopping plaza with some great places to grab lunch or dinner.
 Make sure you stop by their courtyard to admire the 100+ year-old olive trees.

 A Perfect Day in Fisherman's Wharf: Still trying to figure out how to see it all in one day?
 This "perfect day" itinerary offers the best way to stroll through Fisherman's Wharf in just one go.
-Savor a famous Irish Coffee, visit the historic ships on the Hyde Street Pier, grab fresh crab for lunch on Fish Alley, and more.
+Savor a famous Irish Coffee, visit SF's historic ships, grab fresh crab for lunch on Fish Alley, and more.

 Comments?
 Questions?
 Suggestions?